Santa Monica Police Department: History

+Salary

 In 2013, the department was criticized for paying 28 of its staff more than 200,000 dollars per year.
 Police Chief Seabrooks claimed that high salaries were partially due to overtime paid by private events employing the officers.
 The department's total budget that year was 77 million dollars.

+Homelessness outreach

 The police department has played a role in the city's efforts to reduce homelessness.
 As part of the Homeless Liaison Program, the department assigns a group of officers to coordinate with other agencies to provide housing to the homeless, instead of perpetuating an arrest-and-release cycle.
 From 2007 to 2009, the program reduced homelessness levels by 8%.
 Efforts by Santa Monica police to fine homeless persons have often proved ineffective, not only because people arrested for homelessness are unable to pay the fine, but also because landlords are unwilling to lease housing to people with arrest warrants for unpaid fines.
 The police will also call paramedics for homeless individuals in need of medical attention.
 Some homeless individuals have complained that the police do a poor job of keeping track of their confiscated possessions, such that they rarely receive their items back once released from jail; while others have asked the police to pay more attention to crimes committed by homeless offenders against homeless victims.